Cars Brands that start with B

 Barkas (VEB Barkas-Werke) Logo

-Barkas (VEB Barkas-Werke) is a German brand-manufacturer of vehicles from GDR, which has been producing minibusses and vans B1000, light trucks, special vehicles for 30 years since 1961.
-The nationalized enterprise was located in Karl-Marx-Stadt (now Chemnitz).
-The most famous and popular was her product Barkas B1000 – a minibus produced until the closure after the unification of Germany in 1991 due to non-competitiveness.
-All capacities were scrapped.
+Barkas (VEB Barkas-Werke) is a German car manufacturer brand from the GDR, which, for 30 years, starting from 1961, produced B1000 vans and vans, light trucks, and special vehicles.
+The nationalized company was located in the city of Karl-Marx-Stadt (now Chemnitz).
+The most famous and popular was its product Barkas B1000 – a minibus, which was produced until its closure after the reunification of Germany in 1991 due to non-competitiveness.
+All facilities were scrapped.

 Barley Motor Car Co.